Beyond Shannon Limits: Quantum Communications through Quantum Paths: Proof of Proposition

-When $\ket{\varphi_c}$ is measured in the state $\ket{-}$, from \eqref{eq:18} it results that the equivalent quantum switch channel behaves as an ideal channel.
-Hence, the quantum capacity coincides with the coherent information \cite{Wil-13}:

-Differently, when $\ket{\varphi_c}$ is measured in the state $\ket{+}$, the equivalent quantum switch channel does not behave as an ideal channel.
-Hence, by accounting for \eqref{eq:8} it results that the channel coherent information constitutes a lower-bound -- in the region where it is not negative -- for the quantum capacity $\mathcal{Q}(\mathcal{N}_{\text{QS}})$ of the quantum switch channel\footnote{Any quantum channel $\mathcal{N}$ satisfying $\mathcal{N}(I) = I$, i.e., mapping the identity to itself, is a \textit{unital channel}.
+By accounting for \eqref{eq:8} it results that the channel coherent information constitutes a lower bound -- in the region where it is not negative -- for the quantum capacity $\mathcal{Q}(\mathcal{N}^{\ket{-}}_{\text{QS}})$ of the quantum SWITCH channel\footnote{Any quantum channel $\mathcal{N}$ satisfying $\mathcal{N}(I) = I$, i.e., mapping the identity to itself, is a \textit{unital channel}.
 For unital channels, the channel coherent information $I_{c}(\mathcal{N})$ defined in Definition~\ref{def:5} and the channel reverse coherent information $I_{rc}(\mathcal{N})$ coincide \cite{PirLauOtt-17}.
-It is straightforward to verify that the quantum switch channel $\mathcal{N}_{\text{QS}}$ given in \eqref{eq:18} is a \textit{unital channel} for both the cases of measuring the control qubit either in the state $\ket{-}$ or in the state $\ket{+}$.}:
+It is straightforward to verify that the quantum SWITCH channel $\mathcal{N}_{\text{QS}}(\cdot)$ given in \eqref{Eq:19} is a \textit{unital channel} for both the cases of measuring the control qubit either in the state $\ket{-}$ or in the state $\ket{+}$.} heralded by a $\ket{-}$-measurement, and the same holds for the quantum capacity $\mathcal{Q}(\mathcal{N}^{\ket{+}}_{\text{QS}})$.
+Hence, it results:

 where $I_{c}(\mathcal{N})$ is defined in \eqref{eq:7} and the $\max$ operator accounts for the case of negative coherent information.
+Therefore, the quantum capacity of the overall equivalent channel is lower bounded as: